Melbride/Plp-python-Final-Project/README.md

 ## 📌 Objectives

 - Clean and process COVID-19 data from [Our World in Data](https://www.kaggle.com/datasets/caesarmario/our-world-in-data-covid19-dataset)
-- - Clean and process COVID-19 data from [Our World in Data](https://ourworldindata.org/coronavirus)

 - Analyze total and daily trends in cases, deaths, and vaccinations
 - Visualize key metrics using line charts, bar plots, and choropleth maps
 - Calculate critical indicators like death rate and vaccination rate